Temptation of Wife (South Korean TV series): Plot summary

 Ae-ri gets even more suspicious and calls Gyo-bin when she sees So-hee (Eun-jae) and Gun-woo embrace each other.
 So-hee (Eun-jae) reassures that she loves Gyo-bin and that's why she has married him, ensuring him that Gun-woo and she are just close siblings.
 Gyo-bin wants to sleep with So-hee (Eun-jae), but she brings twin beds instead of one big bed and refuses his advances.
 Ae-ri begs for Gyo-bin and his family to give her son to her.
 Ae-ri gets Ni-no, but Ni-no gets injured and Ae-ri pities her son as she is now poor and would not be able to provide him a comfortable life.
 She returns Ni-no to Gyo-bin's family.

 So-hee (Eun-jae) soon becomes worried about her true identity to be revealed by Ae-ri.
 So, with the help of Lady Min, they go to her parents and tells them the truth who helps her to have her true identity still covered.
 In order to complete her revenge, she tricks Gyo-bin to give all his family assets to her and her "mother" Lady Min, his father's company, their house, his mother's house and land and causes their family to go bankrupt.
 Lady Min had a history with Gyo Bin's father.
 They had a child together (they were not married) named Star.
 To Lady Min, Gyo Bin's father supposedly killed Star due to a sickness that was never treated and killed Lady Min's father by stealing their land.
-Lady Min gets revenge by telling him to give all his assets (including Cheonji Constructions) and selling his house because of items on properties that were created by Gyo-bin to Lady Min.
+Lady Min gets revenge by telling him to give all his assets (including Cheonji Constructions) and selling his house because of charges on properties that were created by Gyo-bin to Lady Min.
 Because of this, he complied and gave them up.
 To humiliate his family further, Lady Min gets his family to switch houses with Eun-jae's family, or his large house will be auctioned and sold away.
+Ha-jo was reduced to being a carwasher and cleaner at Cheonji Constructions.
 Gyo-bin's family is now poor while Eun-jae's family is now living more comfortably.
 Gyo-bin says that he now loves Eun-jae and tries to force her to stay with him since they are still lawfully wedded but the disgusted Eun-jae hates him.